Saiiden/Saiiden/README.md

 <br />

-> Tools are just instruments — the mind behind them is what truly matters.
+> Tools are just instruments, nevertheless the mind behind them is what truly matters.

 ---